Rounding it up

 10. Be conscious of your books

-One of the expenses students don’t factor in until it’s too late is the cost of textbooks and other materials.
-Textbooks can run as high as $1,000 per semester, which is pretty crushing when you’re already living on a shoestring budget.
-Always opt for used books whenever possible, and sell back any books you won’t need anymore to student bookstores to help defray some of the cost.
+Textbooks costs can run as high as $1,000 per semester, which is pretty crushing when you’re already living on a shoestring budget.
+Always opt for used books whenever possible, and sell any books you won’t need anymore to student bookstores.
 Also, compare prices online to see if there are international versions of textbooks that can be bought for cheaper.
 It’s also important to take stock of how long you’ll need a book; if you’re only going to need a book for a few days or weeks, try and rent the book from a library to avoid buying it for short-term use.
-You’ll save some dollars and trees!

 11. Take stock of what you use and pare down

-There are a number of items and expenses we all carry with us that aren’t strictly necessary, but serve to weigh us down financially and can stifle our space.
-If you have a number of items you’re not using, consider selling them on eBay, Poshmark, Craigslist or any number of other services for selling goods; you’ll pare down your space (which in turn can help save in the long run on moving costs), as well as put some extra cash in your pocket.
+There are a number of items and expenses we all carry with us that aren’t strictly necessary.
+If you have a number of items you’re not using, consider selling them on eBay, Poshmark, Craigslist or any number of other services for selling goods; you’ll free up your space (which in turn can help save in the long run on moving costs), as well as put some extra cash in your pocket.

 But don’t limit an audit to just your physical belongings: take stock of subscription services you’re paying for each month or year, and get rid of the ones you’re not using frequently enough to justify the expense.